Symptoms And Treatment Options

 Persons suffering from monophobia may experience panic or stress in unfamiliar situations, in addition to the fear of solitude alone.
 Some others may even be afraid of staying away from specific locations or people as they associate these locations and people with familiarity and safety.
 It is possible to relate the fear of solitude to agoraphobia which reduces self-confidence and the feeling that the individual will be able to carry out the activities alone.

-No one need fear being alone, there are treatment programs that really do work and there’s one we particularly recommend:
+No one need fear being alone, there are treatment programs and downloads that really do work and there’s one we particularly recommend:

 Symptoms of Monophobia